 Cheap car insurance does not have to mean poor protection and service.
 ERIE offers affordable car insurance with many opportunities to reduce and avoid increases in your car insurance costs while covering quality.

-Talk to your local agent about ERIE Rate Lock® approval 1 that freezes your auto premium year after year, even if you file a claim.
-Your prices only change if you add or remove a vehicle or driver or change the address where you park your car.
+Talk to your local agent about ERIE Rate Lock® approval 1 that freezes your auto premium year after year, even if you make a claim.
+Your prices only change if you add or remove a vehicle or a driver or change the address where you park your car.
 Ask your local ERIE agent to talk about your coverage options and show you how to start saving.